cindygraffin-pro/cloud-practitionner/readme.md

 - allow for evolutionary archi: design based on changing requirements
 - drive archi using data
 - improve through game days: simulate app for flash sales days (stressing the system)
+- free tool

 **Design Principles:**
 - Scalability: vertical & horizontal
 - Disposable resources: servers should be disposable & easily configured
-- Automation: serverless, IaaS, auto-scalling
+- Automation: serverless, IaaS, auto-scaling
 - Loose Coupling: break the monolith down into smaller coupled components (a change or failure on one component should not cascade to the other)
 - think Services, not Servers: don't just use EC2, use managed services, db, serverless..